oracle/oci-compute-jenkins-plugin/README.md

 ## Installation
-There are a number of ways to install the Oracle Cloud Infrastructure Compute Plugin.
+There are a number of ways to install the OCI Compute Plugin.

 - Using the Plugin Manager in the web UI.
 - Using the Jenkins CLI install-plugin command.